What is Cardiology?

 Radio Frequency Ablation is a procedure wherein radio-frequency energy is targeted to those areas that cause an abnormal heartbeat.

 An electrophysiology study is done for the diagnosis and treatment to study the arrhythmia (irregular heartbeats).

 It is an electronic device that helps to normalize your heartbeat and produce electric pulses to speed your heart rate.

 Coronary angiography is a specialized test performed to examine the blood supply and functioning of the arteries in the heart.

-These are the unusual sounds occur while the heart beats.
+These are the unusual sounds that occur while the heart beats.
 A doctor can hear them by using a stethoscope.
-Most of the time these murmurs does not serious health problems.
+Most of the time these murmurs do not serious health problems.